TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 structurelessness and the noise.
 DAOs have lost me for now - until I see someone innovating on the above mentioned problems.

-### Stablecoins suck

-### The Future Of Work Is Flexible
+### The Future of Isolation is Work

-Whereas I thought that work would exclusively happen online - I now tend to believe that it'll evolve into a flexible model of being physically present and remote work.
-Having worked remotely for a couple of years now, with even renting a physical space as an air-gapped office from my personal space, while I think that Cal Newport's Deep Work is important for getting things done, one of the most deciding factors for success (trust) isn't built online.
+Whereas, pre-pandemic, I thought that work would exclusively happen online - having gone through lockdowns here in Berlin, I now realize that I underestimated the social function of physical presence.
+Having been almost exclusively remote for years now, even with renting a physical space office space myself, while I think that Cal Newport's Deep Work philsophy is important; one of the most deciding factors for being physically present is that trust isn't build well online.

-Additionally, and I'm also going to extrapolate this observation to everyone in my craft, isolation does improve intellectual output: But this voluntary self-ostracism has many other detrimental effects that creep into other aspects of life.
+Additionally, and I'm also going to extrapolate this observation to everyone in my craft: While isolation does improve intellectual output, this voluntary self-ostracism has a great opportunity costs, potentially bigger than its promoted marginal output increase.

-Having the privilege to uninterruptedly working from my own office space has had the benefits of being able to concentrate well and achieve amazing intellectual feats.
-But doing this for an extended period of time also meant to me personally that I stopped being exposed to others - colleagues or friends of friends, and so I think for my future, I'll have to improve managing my work environment between seeking quiet spaces and exposing myself to distractive social situations.
-That's why I think flexible work - what Cal Newport calls a "Hub and Spokes model" is the future.
-Being able to focus, but also being able to mingle.

-#### Community Building Is More Important Than Ever
+Having had the privilege of uninterruptedly working from a personal office space for several years, I'm now of the opinion that seeking quiet spaces and exposing myself to more distractive but social situations is equivalent of a life lived meaningfully.

+The opportunity costs of an isolated work space are apparent once you try: unless you deliberately spend time at social functions, your social circle will shrink.
+For me an additional detriment was becoming more socially aversive.
+It's the effect I had initially observed with Mark Zuckerberg's digital comedy club.

+Noise-canceling airpods, one-click grocery apps, and texting instead of meeting
+face-to-face: While being extraordinarily conveninent, these anti-accelerationist technologies promote comfortable loneliness: The possibility of avoiding anxiety-inducing encounters with other human beings - at the cost of killing meaningful social interactions.

+The future of work being flexible: That to me means carefully adopting the best part of both worlds: It means more office-live living spaces and more living-like office spaces - an "always-on" culture of acceptance.

+#### Communities are key

-Keeping that insight in mind, it also yields an important aspect of future project building - namely focusing on establishing a shared identity being key.
+But keeping that insight in mind, it also yields an important aspect of future project building - namely focusing on establishing a collective identity for networks.

-With 45% of the population now being internet natives, finding belonging in what we believe it and who we feel being taken serious by is meaning.
-Those groups have long found their way from digital into the physical space.
+With 45% of the population now being internet natives, finding belonging within groups who's members share our believes and concerns is, for many, meaning.

-But remote work and the notion of sitting alone in quiet rooms for focus is a dynamic that will inevitably also give rise to everyone appreciating physical experiences.
-Or, anyways experiences that are meaningful.
+Those groups more traditionally organized throughout physical spaces have now arguably be ported into the digital realm - and they've also gone global.

 It's today entirely possible to work on projects without ever opening your mouth or showing your face - but it isn't possible to live such existence.